ACM40960/project-16310126/README.md

 ### 3. Data 📊 📈

-The user can choose to download the files directly from the pages linked by following the instructions given below to the precise data-sets, or they can choose to download the data-sets included within this repository.
+The user can choose to download the files directly from the pages linked by following the instructions given below to the precise data-sets, or they can choose to download the data-sets included within this repository, along with the google drive links which have been provided for the two biggest files.
 In both cases please note:

 1. All data-sets are updated by the associated body regularly, meaning it is likely that there will be some additional data observations added to the data-set when the user downloads the data-file from the parent directory.
 This should not create a problem when running the Mathematica document as steps have been taken to overcome any issues this might cause.
 However, lines of text within the Mathematica document referring to size and dimensions of data-sets may be off.

-2. Dowloading the data-files directly from this repository means the user will have access to the exact same data-files used by the authors in their analysis.
+2. Dowloading the data-files directly from this repository (and the google drive) means the user will have access to the exact same data-files used by the authors in their analysis.

 Links and instructions are provided below to download the current versions of each of these file.
 Code will run with either verion of the files, but outputs and comments may not be accurate for the updated files.